Board of Directors

 Gawaine Powell Davies has had an interest in Buddhism since reading Christmas Humphreys’ book Buddhism at the age of thirteen, and studying Eastern philosophy.
 It all makes much more sense to him since he learnt to meditate and became involved in the Insight Buddhist community.
 He has been a member of Bluegum Sangha for ten years, and is chairman of Sydney Insight Meditators and chairman of the Buddhist Council of NSW.
 In his other life he has recently retired as a primary health care researcher at the University of NSW, and is looking forward to being able to engage more fully in the Buddhist community.

-Jonathan Page
+Dr Jonathan Page

-Dr Jonathan has been a medical oncologist for 40 years and enjoys endurance cycling.
+Jonathan Page has been a medical oncologist for 40 years and enjoys endurance cycling.
 He began his meditation practice in 1984 but to his chagrin was largely an erratic practitioner until 2004, generally employing meditation as a last resort to manage innumerable life crises (with variable impact).

 He was persuaded to be more diligent in his meditation with the onset of a more difficult-to-shift despondency, particularly burnout mixed with depression.
 These were poorly managed by the “orthodox” medical establishment.
 Thankfully, over time, this crisis yielded to regular meditation and the comfort of the Three Jewels.